storycraft/async-component/README.md

 States are never updated unless some event occur from outside.

-Using stream, we can poll for events from outside and apply update of changed value simultaneously.
+Using stream like structure, we can poll for events from outside and apply update of changed value simultaneously.

 ## Example
 See `async_component/examples/example.rs` for simple example.